kimbring2/leapmotion-ros2-wrapper/README.md

 $ sudo apt-get install python-rosdep python-rosinstall-generator python-vcstool python-rosinstall build-essential

-#  Starting the Leapmotion node
+#  Starting the Leap Motion sensor
 First, you should intall the Leap Motion SDK according to this [tutorial](https://support.leapmotion.com/hc/en-us/articles/360004317918-Linux-Installation)

 After installion, connect your sensor to PC and start using below command.